EFL - ESL activities and games for teaching 'just', 'yet', 'already', 'since' and 'for'

 A perfect sentence

-We start off with this ESL grammar activity.
-Write the following style of gap-fill exercise on the board and have the students work individually to complete the sentences:
+Start by writing the following style of gap-fill exercise on the board and have the students work individually to complete the sentences:

 1. Jen hasn't been to a basketball game _____, but she really wants to go.